bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 ```

 * Iterate: forEach
-The forEacch method applies a function on all elements in an array.
+The forEach method applies a function on all elements in an array.
 The syntax is:

 ```js script
 array.forEach(function(item, index, array) {